bananenbiegerei/wmde-starter/README.md

 Go to wordpress instance -> themes.
 Mark the theme and check for updates.
 Then update.

 _Do not manually upload files to the live server.
 Install the theme in the backend with the zipfile (unless it's for an emergency fix)._

+## Fork for WMDE projects

+To recycle the wmde theme for different projects you can for the wmde theme.

+1. Fork the main repo: got to bitbucket and fork there
+2. Clone the forked repo
+3. Install blocks submodule: ``` git submodule update --init --recursive ```
+4. Cleanup unecessary file